William Windsor (goat): Temporary demotion

 On 16 June 2006, a parade was held to celebrate Queen Elizabeth II's 80th birthday, at the Episkopi base near Limassol, Cyprus on the Mediterranean island's south coast.
-Invited dignitaries included the ambassadors of Spain, the Netherlands and Sweden and the Argentine commander of United Nations' forces on Cyprus.
+Invited dignitaries included the ambassadors of Spain, the Netherlands, and Sweden and the Argentine commander of United Nations' forces on Cyprus.

 The deployment to Cyprus with the 1st Battalion was Billy's first overseas posting, and despite being ordered to keep in line, he refused to obey.
-He failed to keep in step, and tried to headbutt a drummer.
+He failed to keep in stepand tried to headbutt a drummer.
 The goat major, Lance Corporal Dai Davies, 22, from Neath, South Wales, was unable to keep him under control.

 Billy was charged with "unacceptable behaviour", "lack of decorum" and "disobeying a direct order", and had to appear before his commanding officer, Lieutenant-Colonel Huw James.
 Following a disciplinary hearing, he was demoted to fusilier.

 A Canadian animal rights group protested to the British Army, stating that he was merely "acting the goat", and should be reinstated.
 Three months later, on 20 September at the same parade ground, Billy regained his rank during the Alma Day parade which celebrates the Royal Welsh victory in the Crimean War.
 Captain Simon Clarke said, "Billy performed exceptionally well, he has had all summer to reflect on his behaviour at the Queen's birthday and clearly earned the rank he deserves".

 Billy received his promotion from the colonel of the Royal Welsh Regiment, Brigadier Roderick Porter.
 As a result of regaining his rank, he also regained his membership of the corporals' mess.

 Billy is not the first goat in the army to have troubles.
 At one time a royal goat was "prostituted" by being offered for stud services by the regiment's serving goat major to a Wrexham goat breeder.
-First charged with lèse majesté, the goat major was ultimately court-martialled under the lesser charge of "disrespect to an officer" and reduced in rank.
+First charged with lèse-majesté, the goat major was ultimately court-martialled under the lesser charge of "disrespect to an officer" and reduced in rank.
 The goat major claimed he did it out of compassion for the goat, but this failed to impress the court.
 Another royal fusilier goat earned the nickname "the rebel", after he butted a colonel while he was stooped over fixing his uniform's trouser-strap.
 The incident was described as a "disgraceful act of insubordination."

 Retirement

 On 20 May 2009, following 8 years of distinguished service, Billy retired due to his age.
-Billy was taken to Whipsnade Zoo in Bedfordshire, where keepers say he had an easy life at the Children's Farm.
+Billy was taken to Whipsnade Zoo in Bedfordshire, where keepers say he had an easy life at the Hullabazoo Farm.